 April 13, 2016 – What a great trip this was!
-I had been to the Grand Canyon a couple of times since I started RVing in 2001, but riding there in style like this was a totally new and awesome experience for me!
+I had been to the Grand Canyon a couple of times since I started RVing in 2001, but riding there in style on the Grand Canyon Railway like this was a totally new and awesome experience for me!

-Historic Train Depot – Here’s where you pick up your tickets and let your imagination run wild, picturing what it was like for early travelers when it was first built by the Atchison, Topeka and Santa Fe Railroad in 1908 for Los Angeles to Chicago travelers.
+You pick up your ticket at the Historic Train Depot where you can let your imagination run wild, picturing what it was like for early travelers when it was first built by the Atchison, Topeka and Santa Fe Railroad in 1908 for Los Angeles to Chicago travelers.
 Besides being visibly pleasing, the building is a National Historic Landmark, significant as only one of three remaining operating depots using logs as the primary structure in construction.

 By the depot there’s a short and funny Wild West show at 9:00 before the 65 mile train trip which departs promptly at 9:30.
 And of course I had to get my picture taken with some of the cute cowboys!
 The cowboy at the top on the left kinda reminded me of one of my favorite old boyfriends and I admit he particularly set my little heart aflutter.
 (More on that later… hey, I’m old but not dead yet!)

 It was cool to be able to experience this with my friend, Linda, another solo woman fulltime RVer (on left).
 By the end of the trip, we had met and laughed quite a bit with the other folks and that was a lot of fun, too.